CriusNyx/goto/README.md

 Run `deno run build` and install `/bin/goto-bin` in your system.

-Copy the contents of `goto.fish` to the fish config.
+Copy the contents of `goto.fish` to your fish config.

 ## Adding a path